alcesleo/game_of_life/README.md

 ## Themes

-You can create your own themes and pass into `ColorizedGameOfLifeWindow.run`
+You can create your own themes and pass into `ThemedGameOfLifeWindow.run`

 ```ruby
 # a theme with red cells on a black background